About Therapy & Lindsay

 I earned my master’s degree in Counseling Psychology at the University of Denver, and during that program I spent two years working with people who were in pain from a huge spectrum of experiences.
 The education and experience were exceptional, and I could not be a therapist without it.

 I grew up on the East coast, and after college I lived in New York City for four years working for startups.
-I came out to Denver because people here are a lot friendlier, and I don’t get a grimace or an eyebrow raise from strangers when I say “hello” or ask them about their day.
+I came out to Denver because people here are a lot friendlier, and I don’t get a grimace or an eyebrow raise from strangers when I strike up a conversation or ask them about their day.
 It’s just different here, and I love it very much.

 There you have it.
 I hope this has been helpful for you in getting to know me, and what therapy is like with me.
 I would love to hear from you and be a part of your journey.
 I’m here… ready for your call.